ethickfox/knowledge-transfer/Software_Architecture/Clean_Code/Clean_Code_Presentation.md

 - Names should describe everything that a function, variable, or class is or does.
 Don’t hide side effects with a name
 ---
 # Functions
- -  Functions should not be 100 lines long.
-Functions should hardly ever be 20 lines long.
- - FUNCTIONS SHOULD DO ONE THING.
-THEY SHOULD DO IT WELL.
-THEY SHOULD DO IT ONLY.
+Functions should do only ONE thing.
 - way to know that a function is doing more than “one thing” is if you can extract another function from it with a name that is not merely a restatement of its implementation
 - statements within function should all be at the same level of abstraction
 	- We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions
 - Flag arguments are ugly. this function does more than one thing.
 It does one thing if the flag is true and another if the flag is false
 -  In general output arguments should be avoided.
 If your function must change the state of something, have it change the state of its owning object.
 - Functions should either do something or answer something, but not both.
 Either your function should
 	* change the state of an object
 	* or it should return some information about that object.
+---
+# Functions
+-  Functions should not be 100 lines long.
+Functions should hardly ever be 20 lines long.
 *  Never return null.
 When we return null, we are essentially creating work for ourselves and foisting problems upon our callers.
 All it takes is one missing null check to send an application spinning out of control.
 - Unless you are working with an API which expects you to pass null, you should avoid passing null in your code whenever possible.
 - Functions should have a small number of arguments.
 No argument is best, followed by one, two, and three.